Category: Innovation Infrastructure

 Situated atop one of The Hague’s three major train stations, at 28 minutes reach from Schiphol Airport, the HSD Campus and its dedicated office facilities has helped companies from the Netherlands and abroad to settle into the community and get their business up and running quickly.

-If the specific skills you need for the job can’t be sourced locally, its easy to attract talent from the Schengen area (most European countries).
-If it is necessary to attract employees from beyond the EU, the Dutch Government has created the Highly Skilled Migrant route which enables companies to attract new employees to the Netherlands within two weeks time (in relatively normal times that is after following a bureaucratic process but still).
+If the specific skills you need for the job can’t be sourced locally, its easy to attract talent from abroad.
+Furthermore, should the need arise to attract talent from beyond the EU, the Dutch Government’s Highly Skilled Migrant route facilitates the swift recruitment of new employees to the Netherlands within a couple of weeks.